 Start by identifying the concepts (main ideas) from your assignment topic, then consider alternative words for these concepts.
 Together, these will become your searchable keywords.

-Use the Library Catalogue to find:
+Use the Library Collection to find:

 Journal articles are often found in databases.